seth586/guides/FreeNAS/webserver/6_reverse_proxy.md

 ## Guide to a self hosted wordpress website on FreeNAS/TrueNAS ![wordpress60.png](images/wordpress60.png)
 [ [Intro](README.md) ] - [ [Jail Creation](1_jail_creation.md) ] - [ [nginx](2_nginx.md) ] - [ [mysql](3_mysql.md) ] - [ [PHP](4_php.md) ] - [ [wordpress](5_wordpress.md) ] - **[reverse proxy]**

-A reverse proxy allows you to host multiple websites from the same IP address.
+A reverse proxy / load balancer stands between the client and your servers.
+It allows you to host multiple websites from the same IP address and even same port!
 Our reverse proxy will also offer SSL/TLS termination, such as wildcard.sampledomain.com or sampledomain.com.

+Good video of a different solution using cloudflare [here](https://www.youtube.com/watch?v=LlbTSfc4biw)

 ## 1. Create a new jail
 Login to the TrueNAS web-ui.
 Create a new jail with a static IP address outside the range of your routers DHCP IP range.
 The default DHCP range on openwrt is 192.168.0.100 thru 192.168.0.254, I will use 192.168.84.44 as an example.